-The Pizza Pizza Licence and Royalty Agreement requires the Partnership to use commercially reasonable efforts to apply for and maintain registrations for the Pizza Pizza Marks used from time to time in connection with the operation of the Pizza Pizza Restaurants at the expense of PPL.
+The Pizza Pizza Licence and Royalty Agreement and the Pizza 73 Licence and Royalty Agreement require the Partnership to use commercially reasonable efforts to apply for and maintain registrations for the Pizza Pizza Marks and Pizza 73 Marks used from time to time in connection with the operation of the Pizza Pizza Restaurants at the expense of PPL.
 See "Risk Factors - Risks Related to the Quick Service Restaurant Industry - Intellectual Property".